Should You Make Extra Mortgage Payments?

 • To start a business or side-hustle of your own.

-Despite what is mentioned above, against the backdrop of low interest rates saving money as a long-term wealth building strategy is unlikely to work.
+Beware.
+Despite what is mentioned above, saving money as a long-term wealth building strategy is unlikely to work.
 Unless there is a specific short-term need, nowadays it is usually unwise to save money over the long-haul in bank accounts and term deposits.

 The difference between the mortgage interest rate and the investment return is where the long-term opportunity might be.